CS315SaintVincentCollege/PirateGame/README.md

 IF square is invalid
 }

-//I don't think we need a rotate player rotatePlayer(controlClick){
-switch or if statements that rotate character sprite based on which square they click
-}

 //If player uses the light button
 //Return board with uncovered squares lightUse(){
-figure out which way player is facing walk that direction and show squares until obstacle or board edge is hit }
+walk that direction and show squares until obstacle or board edge is hit }
 ```
-I think we would benefit from some sort of player class:
-export class Player {
-    constructor(postiion, direction, sprite){
-        this.position = position;
-        this.direction = direction;
-        this.sprite = sprite;
-    }
-}
-Define player 1 and 2:
-let player1 = new Player(coord[0][9], "S", "BoardItem Sprite1");
-let player2 = new Player(coord[9][0], "N", "BoardItem Sprite2");